Skip to content

 • Some states can administer fines and penalties on individual board members who conduct business for an HOA not in good standing.

 To avoid these problems, HOA board members must insure their association remains in compliance with all legal requirements for disclosure.
-However, it's often difficult for board members to have the expertise and the time to handle these matters properly.
+However, most of you probably have neither the expertise nor the (volunteer) time to handle these matters properly.